ziglang/fetch-them-macos-headers/README.md

 rsync -vaHP headers/x86_64-macos.<VERSION>-none/. headers/any-macos-any/.
 ```

+5. Update vendored libc in zig repository.

-5. (Optional) Replace the contents of Zig's `lib/libc/include/any-macos-any` with `headers/any-macos-any`,
+   1. Replace the contents of `$_ZIG_REPO/lib/libc/include/any-macos-any` with `headers/any-macos-any`,
    and analyze the changes with `git status`.
+   Reminder to make certain new files are added, and missing files are removed from the repo.

+   2. Update the `MinimalDisplayName` key-value from `$_SDKPATH/SDKSettings.json` -> `$_ZIG_REPO/lib/libc/darwin/SDKSettings.json`.
+   The vendored `SDKSettings.json` only requires one kv-pair and is used when zig is linking macho artifacts in order to embed
+   the macho load command `LC_BUILD_VERSION` with the correct SDK version.

+   3. Copy the text-based definitions for libc stubs from `$_SDKPATH/usr/lib/libSystem.tbd` -> `$_ZIG_REPO/lib/libc/darwin/libSystem.tbd`.

 ## Getting older SDKs